 Authority Release Form (for background check) must be notarized.

-Transcripts from College or High School
+Transcripts from College and High School

 Gunsmithing Program applications must be completed and returned to the Gunsmithing office before an interview can be scheduled.